-At the beginning, it’s best not to avoid any situation that could remind you of the affair.
-The advise to face your fears right away is a typical example of bad folk wisdom.
+In the beginning, it’s best not to avoid any situation that could remind you of the affair.
+The advice to face your fears right away is a typical example of bad folk wisdom.

 - Face flashbacks together

-It’s incredibly helpful if your partner supports you in dealing with traumatic flashback.
+It’s incredibly helpful if your partner supports you in dealing with traumatic flashbacks.
 Little by little you can also revisit the crime scenes with your partner, for example, holding your hand.

 These are the steps to healing together: